Diamond Harbour, New Zealand: Naming

-The area was named by Mark Stoddart for the way the sunlight glints of the water.
+The area was named by Mark Stoddart for the glint of sunlight on water.
 He bought 500 acre of land in the area in 1856 to farm.
 The name also applies to the bay within Lyttelton Harbour / Whakaraupō adjacent to the settlement.
 In 1949, the bay's name changed from Te Waipapa Harbour to Diamond Harbour (Te Waipapa).
 In 2003, the name changed further to Te Waipapa / Diamond Harbour.

 Godley House

 Godley House was built in 1880 by Harvey Hawkins (a ship chandler, ironmonger and financial speculator) on land purchased from Mark Stoddart.
 This large family home was renowned for parties with party goers arriving on Harry Hawkin's steam launch, the Waiwera.
 Hawkins went bankrupt and the house and contents were auctioned off in 1896.

 It did not sell and the Stoddart family, as secured creditors, acquired the property and moved in until the death of Anna Stoddart in 1911.
 Her daughter Margaret Stoddart lived there also and painted several pictures of Godley House.

 The property was then sold to the Lyttelton Borough Council.
 At that time it was named Godley House after John Robert Godley.

 Godley House and the land surrounding it was made a recreational reserve in 2006.

-It was used as a hotel, restaurant and conference centre prior to the September 2010 Canterbury Earthquake.
+It was used as a hotel, restaurant and conference centre prior to the September 2010 Canterbury earthquake.